lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 when the need arose.

 ## Community's response
-When the COVID-19 pandemic stroke worldwide in February and March 2020, the community was quick to regroup in response.
+When the COVID-19 pandemic stroke worldwide in early 2020, the community was quick to regroup in response.

 In March 2020, The Carpentries Core Team formed the [COVID-19 Response Task Force](https://github.com/carpentries/task-forces/blob/main/2020/COVID-19/COVID-19-charter.md) to develop a plan to pilot online